rule

 Text 4

-All too attached to the fallible allies of the body, the children, the wife and everything thereto, do they despite of their experience, not see the finality of these matters.
+Overly attached to the fallible allies of the body, the children, the wife and everything thereto, they, despite their experience, do not see the finality of these matters.

 Text 5

-For this reason, o descendant of Bharata, must He be discussed, glorified and remembered who is the Supersoul, the Supreme Personality, who as the controller and vanquishing Lord frees the ones of desire from anxiety.
+For that reason, oh descendant of Bharata, He must be discussed, glorified and remembered who as the Supersoul, the Supreme Personality, the controller and vanquishing Lord, frees those who are of desire from their anxieties.

 Text 6

-All this analyzing in the knowledge of yoga of one's particular nature and on how a person from his birth should attain to the full awareness of the Supreme, in the end only concerns the remembrance of Nârâyana [Krishna as the Supreme Personality].
+All this analyzing in the knowledge of yoga of one's particular nature and on how a person after being born should attain to the full awareness of the Supreme, in the end only concerns the remembrance of Nârâyana [Krishna as the Supreme Personality].
 (Vedabase)

 Text 7